 Hours: 37.5 hours per week

-Type: Permanent position, 52 weeks per year
+Type: Permanent positions, 52 weeks per year

 Holiday Entitlement: Year 1: 33 days (247.5 hours) inclusive of bank holidays

-So, if you are looking for a new challenge in a rewarding role then please apply ASAP!
+These are excellent opportunities for experienced senior support workers/deputy house managers, or support workers looking for career advancement.
+So if you are looking for a new challenge in a rewarding role then please apply ASAP!

 We value diversity and are committed to equal opportunities.
 Disabled candidates who meet the minimum criteria on the person specification will be guaranteed an interview.